Soccer-World Cup 2022: Argentina's route to final explained | Sports-Games

 Soccer-World Cup 2022: Argentina's route to final explained

 * Lionel Messi and Julian Alvarez scored in Argentina's 2-1 win over Australia in their Round of 16 tie.
-HOW DID ARGENTINA REACH THE SEMI-FINALS? * Argentina beat the Netherlands 4-3 in a penalty shootout in their quarter-final tie, after Nahuel Molina and Lionel Messi's goals were cancelled out by a brace from Dutch substitute Wout Weghorst.
-WHO ARE ARGENTINA'S OPPONENTS IN THE SEMI-FINALS?
+HOW DID ARGENTINA REACH THE SEMI-FINALS? * Argentina beat Croatia 3-0 in the semi-finals, with Messi coolly putting away a spot kick in the 34th minute to open the scoring before Alvarez found the net either side of halftime.
+WHO WILL ARGENTINA FACE IN THE FINAL?

 Argentina are bidding to win a third World Cup title at the Nov.
 20-Dec.
 18 tournament in Qatar.
 Here is what you need to know about their route to the final: HOW DID ARGENTINA QUALIFY FOR THE ROUND OF 16?